-The NYCDOE currently offers students in the 11th grade the opportunity to take the SAT for free during the school day in the spring.
-Students are responsible for paying the SAT registration fee and for submitting the registration application on time for all other administrations.
+Students are responsible for paying the SAT registration fee and submitting the registration on time for all administrations except the School Day SAT in the spring.
 Students who are eligible for free or reduced lunch may receive a fee waiver for taking the SAT.
 If you have questions about this, see your Guidance Counselor.